An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

-Given a polygon that forms the boundary of a patch, the inner angle $\theta$ of a vertex is defined as usual.
-The ``complementary angle" of a vertex is $2\pi-\theta$, which is not the external angle $\pi-\theta$.
-The set of inner angles of Tile $(\sqrt{3}:1)$ is $\{\pi/2,2\pi/3,4\pi/3, 3\pi/2,\pi\}$.
-Here the last $\pi$ means it is on the edge.
-If a patch contains an acute complementary angle then it is impossible to extend to a tiling.
-Note that all endpoints of GAB in Tile $(\sqrt{3}:1)$ are located in the middle of an edge or a vertex whose angle or complementary angle is the right angle, and the outward extension of this GAB must be covered by an edge or a right-angle vertex.
-These simple observations are enough to see that any tiling by Tile $(\sqrt{3}:1)$, each GAB must continue across the boundary as in Figure \ref{AmmPatch0}.
-Indeed, at the endpoint of GAB, the possible angle configurations are $\pi/2 +\pi/2+\pi/2+ \pi/2$, $\pi/2+3\pi/2$, $\pi/2+\pi/2+\pi$, $\pi+\pi$ and the proof is plain in the latter three cases.
-For $\pi/2 +\pi/2+\pi/2+ \pi/2$, we easily see that GAB can not bend at the endpoint.
+\begin{proof} The set of inner angles of the Turtle is $\{\pi/2,\ 2\pi/3,\ 4\pi/3,\ 3\pi/2,\ \pi\}$.
+Here the last $\pi$ means the angle of a vertex on the edge.
+Clearly, if a patch contains an acute complementary angle then it is impossible to extend to a tiling.

+We observe that all endpoints of GAB in a Turtle are located in the middle of an edge or a vertex whose angle or complementary angle is the right angle.
+Thus the outward extension of this GAB must be covered by an edge or a right-angle vertex, i.e., the vertex of angle $2\pi/3$ and $4\pi/3$ does not help this covering.
+At the endpoint of GAB, the possible angle configurations are

+{\it Case 1.} For $\pi/2+3\pi/2$, there is no configuration which interrupt GAB at this outward extension, because of the edge length restriction, or the angles fit but the remaining configuration is impossible to continue, see Figure \ref{2Rights}.

+{\it Case 2.} For $\pi/2+\pi/2+\pi$ or $\pi+\pi$, the outward extension must be covered by a vertex on the edge.
+To avoid an impossible configuration, this is possible only when the edge is the longest one.
+If it is not the beginning of another GAB, then the remaining configuration has an acute complementary angle.
+If it is the beginning of another GAB, then the GAB continues straight there.

+{\it Case 3.} For $\pi/2 +\pi/2+\pi/2+ \pi/2$, if GAB continues but does not go straight, then the tile having an outward GAB and the original tile form a configuration that has an acute complementary angle and this is out of this case.
+Therefore we only have to study the case that GAB has no outward connection.

-There are $16$ configurations as in Figure \ref{Disconnected} that $\pi$ angle vertices meet but GAB does not continue and one can immediately confirm that none of the configurations extends to a tiling.
+There are $16$ such configurations as in Figure \ref{Disconnected} that $\pi/2$ angle vertices meet but GAB does not continue.
+One can immediately confirm that none of the configurations extends to a tiling.